TREASURIES-Prices gain as China, ECB rate cuts show growth concerns

 This selloff faded, however, as traders looked further into the data and saw that most of the surprise growth was related to small companies in the service industry, Vogel said.

-Traders may now be looking for a number slightly over 100,000, following the ADP report, said Murphy.

-Benchmark 10-year notes were last up 9/32 in price to yield 1.60 percent, down from 1.63 percent on Tuesday.
+Benchmark 10-year notes were last up 6/32 in price to yield 1.61 percent.
 The yields fell to a session low of 1.58 percent after the China rate cut.

-The Federal Reserve bought $4.71 billion in notes due 2020 to 2022 on Thursday as part of its Operation Twist program, which is designed to lower long-term borrowing costs.
-(Editing by Dave Zimmerman)
+(Editing by Chizu Nomiyama)

 * Exchange to launch pan-EU block trading platform (Recasts after media call, adds quotes)